very-good-science/data-ethics-club/site/contents/write_ups/2022/18-05-22_writeup.md

 This week at Data Ethics Club we discussed the article [“Why Data is Never Raw”](https://www.thenewatlantis.com/publications/why-data-is-never-raw) by Nick Barrowman.

-There is no theory-free observation.
-Data is engineered, the article challenges the raw/cooked dichotomy.
 In order to measure resistance, counting requires assumptions about what magnitude means, or what a number means.
 This article explores the nature of data, as well as the claim that some data is "raw", often used to reinforce a data-driven approach.
+There is no theory-free observation.
+Data is engineered, and the article challenges the raw/cooked data dichotomy.

-In this talk we discussion we considered the nature of data, if data is truly "raw", what analogies can we use for the "raw-ness" or "cooked-ness" of data and how these ideas apply to our own work.
+In this discussion we considered the nature of data, if data is truly "raw", what analogies can we use for the "raw-ness" or "cooked-ness" of data and how these ideas apply to our own work.

 ## Can you think of any examples of data that you would consider truly “raw”?

 It's hard to find an example of raw, non-subjective data.
 The amount of money in your bank account is in some sense objective but the value of that money itself is subjective.
 The list of the balance in customer bank accounts at a certain bank - is that subjective?
 Grades for a degree are "raw" because no one can change them but they are still subjective.

 Lots of variables are often proxies for something else.
 But the assumptions, decisions and process that go into making any data set into the form that it exists in are not neutral.
 Any results from any data cannot be "unbiased" or "neutral".
-All data *can* be raw but not when it is used for an actual purpose.
+All data *can* be raw but not when it is applied for an actual purpose.

 What do we mean by "data"?
 Is the amount of money in a single bank account "data"?
 Or does it only become data when it is grouped in amongst a number of other people's bank accounts?
 We never usually use just one point of data - we use groups, so there is always some processing going on.
-Applying a purpose to the data makes it no longer raw.
 We have discussed in the past the idea of labelling datasets for their purposes, outlining the potential (and potential limitations) of the data set.

 There is an evolution analogy here.
 Some data just exists "naturally", but also some we engineer.
 Data is kind of "out there", but it's up to us what we collect.